 The project's potential environmental effects, and the degree to which these effects are addressed in the adopted Negative Declarations, are evaluated in Chapter 2.0.
 The review is based on environmental impact considerations included in the most recently adopted Appendix G of the CEQA Guidelines.
-For each question, Chapter 2.0 determines whether the issue was addressed in the adopted Negative Declarations and whether the project would involve: 1) a Potentially Significant Impact, 2) a Less Than Significant Impact, or 4) No Impact, which are defined as follows:
+For each question, Chapter 2.0 determines whether the issue was addressed in the adopted Negative Declarations and whether the project would involve: 1) a Potentially Significant Impact, 2) a Less Than Significant Impact with Mitigation Incorporated, 3) a Less Than Significant Impact, or 4) No Impact, which are defined as follows: